-Introduction: The cost price, at which value an item is bought, is called the purchase price of that item.
+Introduction: The purchase price, at which an item is bought is called the cost price of that item.

 Selling Price: The price at which an item is sold is called the sale-value of that item.

 Profit: If the sale price of an item is higher than its purchasing value, then there is profit.

 Loss: If the purchase price of an item is higher than its sales price, then there is a loss.

 Profit Percent: Profit Per 100 Rupees is called Percentage profit.